w3c/wai-presentations2all/index.fr.md

 ---
 # Translation instructions are after the "#" character in this first section.
 They are comments that do not show up in the web page.
 You do not need to translate the instructions after #.

-title: "Comment rendre vos présentations accessibles à tous"   # Do not translate "title:".
+title: "Des présentations accessibles à tous"   # Do not translate "title:".
 Do translate the text after "title:".
-nav_title: "Rendre vos présentations accessibles"   # A short title that is used in the navigation
+nav_title: "Des présentations accessibles"   # A short title that is used in the navigation

 lang: fr   # Change "en" to the translated language shortcode from https://www.iana.org/assignments/language-subtag-registry/language-subtag-registry
-last_updated: 2020-11-24   # Put the date of this translation YYYY-MM-DD (with month in the middle)
+last_updated: 2020-12-04   # Put the date of this translation YYYY-MM-DD (with month in the middle)
-# translators: #Add one -name: line for every translator
+translators: #Add one -name: line for every translator
-# - name: "Translator Name Here"
+- name: "Sofia Ahmed"
-Translators:
--name: Sofia Ahmed
-# contributors: #Add one -name: line for every contributor
+contributors: #Add one -name: line for every contributor
-# - name: "Contributor Name Here"
+- name: "Sandra Velarde Gonzalez (ETNIC)"
 permalink: /teach-advocate/accessible-presentations/fr   # Add the language shortcode to the end; for example /teach-advocate/accessible-presentations/fr
 ref: /teach-advocate/accessible-presentations/   # Do not change this
 layout: default